To be an Au Pair in Italy, there are different visas and procedures, depending on your country of origin and the length of your stay:

 Venezuela |

-The Au Pair will need the following to apply:
+The Au Pair will need to submit the following documents to the competent embassy or consulate:

 -